 Bomber Plane, as you can guess, is another special wreck dive site worth exploring.
 At Una Una, the volcanic island has made an amazing seabed of lava ash sand which is something to behold!

 Highlights: Another untouched beauty.
 This dive spot is known as one of the best-kept secrets of Indonesia!

 Here you can see the beginnings of a developing reef.
 Batu Wali is the island’s marine protected area, so expect a stunning coral reef and a high abundance of fish species.
-It is actually a spawning area for the pelagic plectropomus grouper, so there are plenty of these fish there.
+It is actually a spawning area for the pelagic plectropomus grouper, so there is plenty of these fish there.

-Whether you want a few easy dives or to get your PADI certificate and take on some challenging currents, you’ll be sure to find the dive site for you in Indonesia!
+Whether you want a few easy dives or to get your PADI certificate and take on some challenging currents, you’ll be sure to find the dive site for you in Indonesia.

 Need more travel inspiration while in Indonesia?
 Check out our other guides

-- Best Beaches in Indonesia You’d be Crazy to Miss
+- Best Beaches in Indonesia You’d Be Crazy to Miss

 - Best Places to Stay in Indonesia | Ultimate List of Hotels & Hostels